Access Control Server (ACS)

 Why is an ACS important?

 An ACS helps reduce fraud and chargebacks by ensuring that only authorized users can complete online transactions.
-It supports frictionless authentication, meaning that if risk is low, the user may not be prompted at all, improving the user experience.
+ACS banking solutions can support frictionless authentication, meaning that if risk is low, the user may not be prompted at all.

 Common use cases for an ACS: